BSPCE Eligibility Conditions 2026: Who Can Issue, Who Can Receive (2026)

 The 2026 ownership-threshold change

 The loi de finances 2026 lowered the minimum proportion of capital held directly and continuously by individuals from 25% to 15%.
-This is favourable to startups that have raised several funding rounds and become majority fund-held, which previously risked breaching the 25% condition.
+This favours startups that have raised several funding rounds and become majority fund-held, which previously risked breaching the 25% condition.
 Critically: 25% was the pre-2026 rule; 15% is the loi de finances 2026 position — the two must not be conflated, and the applicable year's rule must be checked for the situation at hand.
-Stating one as the other is a YMYL error.
+Stating one as the other is a year-of-application error with real tax consequences.

 The 2026 perimeter extension

 The loi de finances 2026 also extended the BSPCE perimeter to employees and officers of sub-subsidiaries (sous-filiales) of the issuing company — not only the issuer's own staff and direct-subsidiary staff.
-This widens the eligible population for a group's BSPCE plan, but the conditions and the precise scope of the extension are technical and must be confirmed with counsel for the specific group structure.
+This widens the eligible population for a group's BSPCE plan, but the precise scope of the extension is technical and must be confirmed with counsel for the specific group structure.

 When the tax rules took effect

 The loi de finances pour 2025 (loi n° 2025-127 du 14 février 2025, art.
 92) reformed the regime; the new tax treatment applies to gains realised on a disposal, buy-back, redemption or cancellation of the securities from 15 February 2025, distinguishing the gain d'exercice from the gain net de cession (see BSPCE vs token grants).
 The loi de finances 2026 then made the ownership-threshold and perimeter changes above.
-Always identify which year's rule applies to the event — LF 2025 (tax mechanics) vs LF 2026 (threshold/perimeter).
+Always identify which year's rule applies to the event — LF 2025 governs the tax mechanics, LF 2026 the threshold and perimeter.

 Eligibility is continuous, not one-off

 Several conditions are continuous: the individual-ownership threshold must be met directly and continuously, and the fifteen-year age limit runs over time.
-So an issuer can become non-eligible after a funding round, crossing the age threshold, a listing, or a structural change.
-BSPCE eligibility is monitored over the life of the plan, not just at adoption — confirm and track with counsel.
+So an issuer can become non-eligible after a funding round, on crossing the age threshold, on listing, or after a structural change.
+BSPCE eligibility is monitored over the life of the plan, not just at adoption — confirm and track it with counsel.

 Practical guidance